 Brazil Nut Tree Facts

 Brazil nut trees are a key element of rainforest preservation.
-Because their worth comes from harvesting Brazil nuts, which can be done when they fall naturally to the forest floor.
+Since their worth comes from harvesting Brazil nuts, which can be done when they fall naturally to the forest floor.
 Brazil nut trees discourage the slash and burn farming that’s ravaging the rainforest.

 Together with rubber, which can be harvested without harming the trees, Brazil nuts form a year-long source of low-impact livelihood called “extractivism.”
 Unfortunately, Brazil nut harvest depends upon a large undisturbed habitat for the trees as well as the pollinating bees and the seed-spreading rodents.
 This habitat is in serious danger.